leb9212/BallTree/README.md

 Some benchmarks:

 Building 10k points of 512 dimensions with leaf size 30 took about 1.23s.
-Querying 3 nearest neighbors of 20 points of 512 dimensions took about 0.58s.
+Querying the 3 nearest neighbors of 20 points of 512 dimensions took about 0.58s.

+To compare the results from scikit-learn and this program, compare files prefix starting with knn_results (scikit-learn) with my_knn_results (this program)